Matt Blanchard: Indianapolis Colts

 On October 20, 2015, Blanchard signed to the Indianapolis Colts practice squad, reuniting him with former teammate Anthony Castonzo.
 On November 2, the Colts faced Blanchard's former team, the Carolina Panthers on Monday Night Football.
 Due to his size and familiarity with the Carolina offense, Blanchard was used to mimic quarterback Cam Newton in practice.
 He was released on November 10.

-Second stint with the Bears
+Chicago Bears (second stint)

 Blanchard was resigned to the Bears practice squad for the final four weeks on the 2015 season on December 8.
 Despite an AFC team attempting to sign him to their active roster for the final game of the regular season, Blanchard elected to remain with the Bears on the practice squad, but received a one-week pay raise as if he were on the 53 player roster.
 Following this, Blanchard signed a futures contract with the Bears.
 Following the acquisitions of quarterbacks Brian Hoyer on April 30, and undrafted rookie Dalyn Williams out of Rutgers on June 9, Blanchard, who no longer was practice squad eligible for the upcoming season, was released.